stephband/literal/README.md

 via `render(data)`).

-Incidentally, immutable objects such as frozen objects are not observed for data-binding, that wouldn't make sense. <!--It is perfectly performant to be using Literal as an immutable rendering library.-->
+Incidentally, immutable objects such as frozen objects are not observed for data-binding, that wouldn't make sense.
+Literal is comfortable working mutably or immutably.

 ### src="#template-id"